Unraveling Freeze-in Dark matter through the echoes of gravitational waves

 \textit{Summary and outlook}--Our study demonstrates the feasibility of probing freeze-in dark matter through gravitational waves generated as graviton radiation during DM production through the decay of heavy particles.
 While this has been shown for models with scalar DM and vector-like fermionic heavy particles, this approach is potentially applicable to any models featuring the interaction of the form $yX\xi\chi$.
 For instance, the specific results may differ by a numerical factor for fermionic dark matter.

 Several high-frequency GW experiments have been proposed, with resonant cavity experiments currently showing promise in detecting GWs that bear the distinct footprints of freeze-in DM.
-This study demonstrates that GWs generated from the decay of a heavy mediator, with masses ranging from $2.5\times10^{14}$ to $5\times10^{15}$ GeV, fall within the projected sensitivity of this experiment for a DM mass of approximately 5.4 keV.
+This study demonstrates that GWs generated from the decay of a heavy mediator, with masses ranging from $2.5\times10^{14}$ to $5\times10^{15}$ GeV, fall within the projected sensitivity of this experiment for a DM mass of approximately 5.4 keV, provided sub-percent accuracy can be achieved.
+Additionally, such a GW signal exhibits a distinct low-frequency tail in the GW spectrum.
+For more details detection prospects of the GW spectrum, see Supplemental Material.
 The detectable range narrowed significantly, limiting detection to a mediator mass at $m_X=5\times10^{15}$ for $m_\chi=2.24$ MeV.
 Beyond this point, the produced GWs are too faint to be probed by this experiment, irrespective of the mediator mass.
 Interestingly, GWs can also be emitted during freeze-in DM production via scattering processes; however, such calculations are more involved than those presented here.
 Whether such a scenario would yield detectable signatures requires careful investigation, which we leave for future study.
+Theoretically, our conclusion about the GW spectrum remains valid even for a relatively lighter mediator mass (for example, 1 TeV) and in the context of scattering production.
+However, this comes at the cost of a significantly smaller GW relic density.

 Finally, the study of gravitational wave spectra associated with freeze-in DM is opening up novel avenues to explore this elusive freeze-in DM paradigm, which is incredibly challenging to reach through any ongoing or upcoming direct and indirect DM detection experiments, while collider experiments can only access a narrow region of parameter space.